VeldEnDuin/VeldEnDuin.github.io/en/worth-knowing/our-philosophy/bike-friendly.md

 ## Cycling route network

 The coast and polder landscape are very much accessible thanks to [the cycle route network][fietsnet.en] which enables you to map out your own route.<br>

+To make it easier for our sporty guests, we have hung a maxi version of the map with bicycle junctions on the facade.
+Ideal for preparing your bike ride.

 Veld & Duin lies at 200 m from the nearest junction of the cycle route network (junction number 56).

 You can borrow these maps from the reception (warranty: € 10) or buy them at the tourist office.